k1729p/Study22/docs/README.md

 The Kubernetes images for Kafka, MongoDB, and PostgreSQL are from from <a href="https://github.com/bitnami/containers">Bitnami Images</a>.
 </P>
 <P>
+The Account Receiver is implemented as a Quarkus application with Kafka consumer and REST endpoints.
+The MongoDB database is used for fast consuming big lists with Kafka records.
 <IMG src="images/MermaidFlowchart2.png" height="75" width="485"/><br>
 <img src="images/blackArrowUp.png">
 <I>The data caching strategy implemented in Account Receiver.</I>